sverx/devkitSMS/SMSlib/README.md

 void SMS_finalizeSprites (void);            /* we're done declaring sprites */
 void SMS_copySpritestoSAT (void);           /* copy sprites to Sprites Attribute Table (do that during vBlank) */

+/* text renderer */
+void SMS_configureTextRenderer (signed int ascii_to_tile_offset);  /* set the value you should add to ASCII value to get the tile number */ void SMS_autoSetUpTextRenderer (void);                             /* load a standard font character set into tiles 0-95, set BG palette to B/W and turn on the screen */

 /* input handling */
 unsigned int SMS_getKeysStatus (void);    /* the current status of the keys */ unsigned int SMS_getKeysPressed (void);   /* the keys that were up last frame and down now */